Surabhi-1996/movie_review2/README.md

-# movie_review2
+# Movie Review using Sentiment Analysis

-Movie review using Sentiment Analysis
+## With movie reviews dataset, we are going to predict the labels(positive or negative) using sentiment analysis method.